amanbasu/forty-jekyll-theme/index.md

 show_tile: false
 ---

-B.Tech in Computer Engineer from Nirma University, Ahmedabad, India.
-I have been working in the field of Artificial Intelligence and Machine Learning from past four years and have experience in projects involving Computer Vision, Nuclear Physics, Parallel Computing, Medical Imaging, Satellite Imagery, and Audio Signal Processing.
+Master's student at Indiana University, Bloomington.
+I have been working in the field of Artificial Intelligence and Machine Learning from past four years and have experience in projects involving Computer Vision, Nuclear Physics, Parallel Computing, Medical Imaging, Satellite Imagery, Audio Signal Processing, and Genomics.
 Besides the academic activities, I am very passionate about Body Building and Fitness.